ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         With high-quality print materials, your products pop off the page.
 Your story is sensational.
 Your brand?
 It's unbeatable!

         With well-written (and beautifully designed) print collateral, you can attract, captivate, and activate your audience.
+Sound good?
+Let's do it.
       image: /img/magic-pie-copy-icon-marketing.svg
     - serviceImage: /img/magic-pie-copy-icon-video.svg
       serviceTitle: Video Scripts